Benefits of Ballroom Dancing For Retired Senior People

 indicates that a study in the Ohio State University on 33 men and women shows that doing exercise while listening to nice music pumps up brainpower substantially as compared to doing exercise without music.
 The test scores of verbal fluency test doubled after the exercisers listen to nice music while doing exercise as compared to the case of doing exercise without the nice music.
 The combination of music and exercise may stimulate and increase cognitive arousal while helping to organize cognitive output.
 The result of this study was published in the Journal Heart & Lung.

-Therefore, ballroom dancing is very beneficial to the mental health of senior people through at least 3 mechanisms: (A) substantial mental exercise to keep your mind sharp as described in Sections 2, (B) a nimble body promotes a nimble mind as described in Section 6, and (C) synergistic benefit of combining exercise with nice music.
+Therefore, ballroom dancing is very beneficial to the mental health of senior people through at least 3 mechanisms: (A) substantial mental exercise to keep your mind sharp as described in Sections 1, (B) a nimble body promotes a nimble mind as discovered in several studies, and (C) synergistic benefit of combining exercise with nice music.

 8. Exercise and Life Extension